afeld/git-setup/README.md

 # Git Setup Script

 Helps install and/or configure Git with good default settings.
-Currently only Mac is supported.
-To execute, run
+Currently only Mac 10.9 (Mavericks) is supported.
+To execute, run this from your Terminal:

 ```bash
 bash <(curl -fsSL https://raw.githubusercontent.com/afeld/git-setup/master/setup.sh)